-In order to explain the regulations on transfer of PII, it must first be understood that the Law defines transfer of PII as the communication of PII to third parties, whether inside or outside Mexico, other than from the PII controller, the officer in charge or the service provider (PII controlling company), in which the third party has to comply with the provisions set forth in the privacy notice of the PII controller.
+To explain the regulations on transfer of PII, it must first be understood that the Federal Law for the Protection of Personal Data defines the transfer of PII as the communication of PII to third parties, whether they are located in Mexico or abroad, other than the PII controller (PII controlling company), in which the third party has to comply with the provisions outlined in the privacy notice of the PII controller.

-Transfer of PII to entities that provide PII processing services is not construed as a transfer of PII per se; therefore, any such transfer of PII will be the responsibility of the PII controller and, thus, the PII controller will be liable for any risk or breach in the PII information.
+The transfer of PII to entities that provide PII processing services is not construed as a transfer of PII per se; therefore, any such transfer of PII will be the responsibility of the PII controller and, thus, the PII controller will be liable for any risk or breach in the PII information, which is why it is mandatory to regulate business relationships with PII processors and vendors through the execution of agreements, under which PII processors acquire the same obligations and duties as PII controllers.

-30 Restrictions on disclosure
+Restrictions on disclosure

-Describe any specific restrictions on the disclosure of PII to other recipients.
+33 Describe any specific restrictions on the disclosure of PII to other recipients.

-Any transfer of PII (as defined by the Law) must be made with the individual's consent, unless otherwise provided by Law (certain exceptions to consent apply).
+Any transfer of PII (as defined by the Federal Law for the Protection of Personal Data) must be made with the individual's consent unless otherwise provided by the Law (certain exceptions to consent apply).
 PII disclosure to other recipients must be made under the same conditions as it was received by the PII controller, so, in the case of such disclosure, the PII controller will be able to demonstrate that it was communicated under the conditions as the individual provided such PII.
-The original PII Controller always has that burden of proof in these cases.
+The original PII controller always has the burden of proof in these cases.

-31 Cross-border transfer
+Cross-border transfer

-Is the transfer of PII outside the jurisdiction restricted?
+34 | Is the transfer of PII outside the jurisdiction restricted?